 |Education||University of Zimbabwe|

 Jonathan Nathaniel Moyo was born January 12 in 1957.
-His father was a Zimbabwe African People's Union (ZAPU) activist and community leader.
-Moyo's mother had strong ties with the late Ndabaningi Sithole, who at the time was ZANU's president.
+His father was reportedly a Zimbabwe African People's Union (ZAPU) activist and community leader.
+Moyo's mother was reported to have had strong ties with the late Ndabaningi Sithole, who at the time was ZANU president.
 It was through these links that Jonathan Moyo ended up being in Zambia and later Tanzania, between 1973 and 1977.